joeyp722/Enigma/README.md

 * Research how to organize the code better.
 * Organize the code better.
 * Research how jupyter notebooks work.
-* Research the [4] paper for optimizing how the code choses it's number of iterations.

 Intermediate term plans:

 * Make jupyter notebooks, that function as documentation.
-* Implementing optimization for how the code choses it's number of iterations.

 More long term plans: